Cathcart William Methven

-Cathcart William Methven FRSE (24 September 1849 Edinburgh – 30 August 1925 Pietermaritzburg) was Engineer-in-Chief at Greenock on the Clyde, and appointed in 1888 as Harbour Engineer in Durban.
+Cathcart William Methven FRSE (24 September 1849 – 30 August 1925) was a Scottish civil engineer who was Engineer-in-Chief at Greenock on the Clyde, and appointed in 1888 as Harbour Engineer in Durban.
 Besides being an architect and able musician, he was, unusually, a gifted landscape artist and produced many fine paintings of Natal scenery.
 He founded the Durban Art Gallery in 1892.

 Life

 He was born at 11 Roxburgh Street in Edinburgh on 24 September 1849 the son of William Methven.
 He is thought to be named after a great uncle, Cpt Cathcart Methven of the East India Company killed in a fall from a horse in Calcutta in 1823.

 He was apprenticed as an engineer with John Sang in Kirkcaldy from 1866 70 1871.
 He then worked with Paley and Austin of Lancaster as Clerk of Works for the reconstruction of St John's Episcopal Church in Greenock.
 He then joined the London firm of Robert Kinipple as assistant harbour engineer at Greenock in Scotland.
 In 1886 he replace Kinipple as engineer-in-chief of the Greenock Harbour Trust.
 As a prominent Victorian engineer, he became a member of the Institution of Civil Engineers (ICE).

 In February 1888 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were William Swan, John Gray McKendrick, George Chrystal, and Sir John Murray.

 He emigrated to South Africa in autumn 1888, when appointed Durban's harbour engineer, his orders were to remove a sandbar obstructing shipping at the harbour entrance, forcing passengers and cargo to be moved by lighter.
 Methven's plans to get rid of the bar by extending the North Pier and using the scouring action of tidal currents, brought him into conflict with a prominent lawyer, Attorney General and politician, Harry Escombe, who wanted to rely on dredging alone.
 Consequently, Methven was dismissed on 11 July 1894.
 This led to a tremendous uproar ending in Escombe's resignation.
 Much later, in 1918, the South African government granted him £500 in recognition of his services with development of the harbour.
 His other recommendation that the Umhlatuzi Lagoon be developed as a second harbour for Natal, was also followed in the 1970s and is now known as Richards Bay.